jborri/Interactive-Data-Vis-Fall2025/src/lab_3/index.md

  As you can see, there is a clear distinction between income and votes received.
 The candidate was highly favored by low-income residents.
 It also appears that the candidate lost the middle aged voters.

 # Policy
-## Let's begin by taking a look at how policy played a roll in the mayoral race
+## Next, let us take a look at how policy played a roll in the mayoral race

 ```js
 //removing nulls